lukasgolino/lukasgolino.github.io/index.md

 ---

-<center> # Introduction </center>
+#Introduction

 <center> Hello.
 Welcome to my website.
 This website is a work in progress and has been created for two reasons... </center>

 <center> 1.
 To act as a personal portfolio.
-Basically somewhere to compile code samples, projects, and experience in one easy to access place. <center>
+Basically somewhere to compile code samples, projects, and experience in one easy to access place. </center>

 <center> 2.
-To begin working with and learning web development. <center>
+To begin working with and learning web development. </center>

 <center> So please, take a look around, read my dissertation, download my CV, play my games (none of which is doable yet) and contact me if you have any questions!
-Good luck! <center>
+Good luck! </center>